Siddharth372/Image-Classification-using-CNN/README.md

    cd image-classification-cnn
 2. Open the notebook:
    jupyter notebook Image_Classification_using_CNN.ipynb
+3. You can install the dependencies by running: pip install -r requirements.txt
-3. Run the cells sequentially to train and evaluate the model.
+4. Run the cells sequentially to train and evaluate the model.